Mindful Transition Rituals for Everyday Shifts

 How We Picked These Mindful Transition Practices

 We picked rituals that are brief, repeatable, secular, beginner-safe, and tied to a real transition point.
-They had to work on a kitchen chair, bus seat, office stairwell, or ordinary desk.
+They had to work in places such as a surgery prep room, a hallway after changing diapers, or a quiet corner where the air conditioner hum is the main sound.

 The strongest options use breath, attention, sensory cues, movement, or a simple phrase.
 We excluded elaborate ceremonies, spiritual authority claims, expensive tools, and vague lifestyle advice.
 Evidence is inferred from mindfulness, stress, microbreak, and task-switching research, not from direct trials on this exact phrase.